kvsasidhar/Brand-Measure/README.md

 # Brand-Measure
 This product helps a brand company to evaluate and analyze its brand value in  the market.
-The product has been developed in python using SpeechRecognition library.
+The project has been developed in python using SpeechRecognition library.